South San Francisco, California

-South San Francisco is a city in San Mateo County, California, United States, located on the San Francisco Peninsula in the San Francisco Bay Area.
-The city is colloquially known as "South City".
+South San Francisco is a city in San Mateo County, California, United States, on the San Francisco Peninsula in the San Francisco Bay Area.
+The city is colloquially termed "South City".
 The population was 66,105 at the 2020 census.

 History

-Prior to European exploration, the northern San Francisco peninsula was inhabited by the Ramaytush, a linguistic sub-group of the Ohlone people.
+Parts of what is now South San Francisco have been populated for more than 5,000 years.
+The northern San Francisco peninsula was inhabited by the Ramaytush, a linguistic sub-group of Ohlone people.
 Their village of Urebure on San Bruno Creek was visited by the Gaspar de Portolà expedition in 1769; remains of long-term (5,000+ years) inhabitancy and seasonal encampments have been examined at the Siplichiquin and Buckeye shell-mounds on San Bruno Mountain.
-Charcoal-sampling indicates these 3,000+ year old sites may have been actively occupied early in the Spanish colonial period (late 1700s).
+Charcoal-sampling indicates these ancient sites were actively occupied into the Spanish colonial period (late 1700s).
 The delta of Colma Creek was formerly an important habitat for the waterfowl known to be hunted by the Ramaytush in historic times, and archaeologic sites have been recorded near the creek.
-The City plan also recognizes the existing remains of a village (CA-SMA-299) along El Camino Real.
+The city's plan recognizes the existing remains of a village (CA-SMA-299) along El Camino Real.